 Action Code Action Name Performance Measure 2.3.2.1 Progress the development of the Residential Subdivision (Stage 1).
 Current activities?
 Survey plans completed ready for implementation if funding becomes available.
-2.3.2.2 All identified future projects to have a shelf ready funding applications ready for funding opportunities.
-Number of applications?
-All potential projects have shelf ready funding applications completed.
+2.3.2.2 Projects identified in Council's adopted long term plans be the subject of a rolling program of shovel ready feasibility studies that can be submitted to external funding bodies All potential projects have shelf ready funding applications completed.